flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-30-offline-first-apps-event-sourcing/index.md

 ## Finale

 I've built several applications using a combination of event-sourcing and CRUD.
 I use CRUD for the data that rarely changes, doesn't need to be updated offline or by several users at a time.
-Event-sourcing for everything that needs offline and real-time functionality: chat, collaborative editing, local-first applications.
+I use event-sourcing for everything that needs offline and real-time functionality: chat, collaborative editing, local-first applications.